-Master of Education in Curriculum and Instruction with Endorsement (Inservice)
+Master of Education in Curriculum and Instruction with Endorsement or Certificate (Inservice)

 Special Education: Generalist Endorsement

-Applications for the inservice MEd with endorsement degree program are reviewed by faculty and the Graduate Admissions Committee on a rolling basis and once all application requirements are met (including valid teaching license and bachelor’s degree).
+Applications for the inservice MEd with endorsement or certificate degree program are reviewed by faculty and the Graduate Admissions Committee on a rolling basis and once all application requirements are met (including valid teaching license and bachelor’s degree).
 The Graduate Admissions Committee meets monthly, except for August.

 Applications and all supporting materials must be received by the Graduate Admissions Office before the file is submitted to faculty for review.